 In this mode the movement of the search coil relative to the metal object is necessary.
 The mode is selected by setting the Th Sens to 0 and Audio Gain above 0.
-This gives the ability to set individual sound tones for each ID position or use the preset sound profiles.
+This gives the ability to set individual sound tones for each ID position (from 1 to 120) or use the preset sound profiles.
 In this mode both identification and Discrimination work.